chirag1701/Nequip-benchmark/README.md

 ## 🔗 Related Work

-This repository complements the original `NequIP-charge` implementation by the [Ahmad Research Group](https://github.com/ahmad-research-group/nequip-charge).
+This repository complements the original `NequIP-charge` implementation by the [Ahmad Research Group](https://github.com/ahmad-research-group/nequip-charge/tree/charge-encoding).
+NoQeQ branch can be found here : [NoQeQ Branch](https://github.com/ahmad-research-group/nequip-charge/tree/no-Qeq)

 For details on the original NequIP-LR methodology, refer to the paper:
 📄 [NequIP with Charge Equilibration (arXiv:2503.17949)](https://arxiv.org/pdf/2503.17949)